sergio7174/GYMANGULAR2025/README.md

 ####  Frontend

-- [React 19.0.0](https://reactjs.io/) - JavaScript library that is used for building user interfaces specifically for single-page applications.
+- [Angular 18.2.0](https://angular.dev/) - JavaScript library that is used for building user interfaces specifically for single-page applications.
-- [[Next 15.0.2](https://https://nextjs.org//) - JavaScript - React - FrameWork that is used for building user interfaces specifically for single-page applications.
-- [[Redux-Toolkit](https://redux-toolkit.js.org/) - A predictable state container for JavaScript applications.
 - [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Framework for building responsive, mobile-first sites, with jsDelivr and a template starter page.
 - [rxjs](https://angular.io/guide/rx-library) - Reactive Extensions Library for JavaScript.